g-insana/ett_ms/README.md

 ## Requirements

-The python scripts under `analysis_code/` do not require any module which is not already included in the standard library, but you will need to have the [`tfastx`](https://github.com/wrpearson/fasta36/) program to run protein vs dna searches.
+The python scripts under `analysis_code/` do not require any module which is not already included in the standard library, but you will need to have the `tfastx` program from [FASTA36](https://github.com/wrpearson/fasta36/) to run protein vs dna searches.
-Binaries can be downloaded from the [releases tab of the tfastx github](https://github.com/wrpearson/fasta36/releases) or from the [University of Virginia](https://fasta.bioch.virginia.edu/wrpearson/fasta/fasta36).
+Binaries for `tfastx` can be downloaded from the [releases tab of the FASTA36 github](https://github.com/wrpearson/fasta36/releases) or from the [University of Virginia](https://fasta.bioch.virginia.edu/wrpearson/fasta/fasta36).

 Furthermore, in order to index and extract fasta sequences from proteome files, the scripts depend on [ffdb.py](https://github.com/g-insana/ffdb.py) [v2.5.7](https://doi.org/10.5281/zenodo.11113490).